 With these cuts made, the film was passed with a 15 rating on April 12th 1994.

-but the original UK cinema cuts were upheld and the film was classified on May 31st 1995 after three seconds of cuts.
-Columbia Tristar later released this cut version on DVD in the UK on January 24th 2000, but it has long since been out of print.
+submitted, but the original UK cinema cuts were upheld and the film was classified on May 31st 1995 after three seconds of cuts.
+Columbia Tristar later released this cut version on DVD in the UK on January 24th 2000, but it has long since been

 The original censored UK DVD